Mirra Andreeva

-Mirra Aleksandrovna Andreeva (Note: Also romanized as Mirra Andreyeva; Мирра Александровна Андреева) (born on 29 April 2007) is a Russian professional tennis player.
-She has a career-high singles WTA ranking of No. 5, achieved on 14 July 2025, and has been ranked as high as No. 13 in doubles, achieved on 30 June 2025.
-Andreeva has won three WTA Tour singles titles, including two WTA 1000 events, and achieved her best major result at the 2024 French Open by reaching the semifinals at the age of 17.
-She also won an Olympic silver medal 2024 in Paris in women's doubles, partnering Diana Shnaider, representing a team of Individual Neutral Athletes.
+Mirra Aleksandrovna Andreeva (Note: Also romanized as Mirra Andreyeva; Мирра Александровна Андреева) (born 29 April 2007) is a Russian professional tennis player.
+She has been ranked by the WTA as high as world No. 5 in singles, achieved in July 2025, and No. 12 in doubles, achieved in September 2025.
+Andreeva has won six WTA Tour–level singles titles, including a major at the 2026 French Open and two WTA 1000 events.
+In doubles, Andreeva has won three titles, including two WTA 1000 events, and a silver medal at the 2024 Paris Olympics, partnering with Diana Shnaider.

+As a junior, Andreeva finished runner-up at 2023 Australian Open.
+In 2023, she advanced to the fourth rounds at the Madrid Open as a wildcard and at the Wimbledon Championships as a qualifier, finishing the season inside the top 50.
+In 2024, she made her first Grand Slam semifinal at French Open, beating world No. 2 Aryna Sabalenka, and won her first WTA Tour title at the Iași Open.
+In 2025, she won two WTA 1000 titles back-to-back at the Dubai Tennis Championships and the Indian Wells Open.
+In 2026, she won her first major title at the French Open.

+Early life

+Mirra Andreeva was born in 2007 in Krasnoyarsk, Russia, to Raisa and Alexander Andreev.
+She has an elder sister, Erika.
+When Erika was born, Raisa and Alexander debated between tennis and volleyball for their daughters.
+Raisa enrolled Erika in a tennis program first, and Mirra started playing tennis later, at the age of six.
+Mirra first trained in the Krasnoyarsk Tennis Hall club under the guidance of Marina Pavlova.
+To have better training opportunities, her family moved to Sochi, where Kirill Kryukov became the sisters' coach.
+The sisters also trained at the J-Pro Tennis Academy in Moscow.

 Career

-Juniors
+Junior years

-Andreeva began playing tennis at the age of six.
-She is a former world No. 1 junior, a position she reached on 29 May 2023.
+Andreeva is a former world No. 1 junior, a position she reached on 29 May 2023.

 She was a finalist at the Australian Open girls' final in 2023, losing to Alina Korneeva in three sets.
 Their final match took 3 hours and 18 minutes, 22 minutes longer than the men's final.

 In April 2023, Andreeva became the only player in the history of the ITF World Tennis Tour to win multiple titles at the W60 level or above before the age of 16.